St. Louis Bus Accident Attorneys

 School buses are actually the safest way a child can get to school.
 It is estimated that school buses keep 17.3 million vehicles off the roadways surrounding schools each morning.
 By reducing congestion, car accidents are less likely to occur.
 Children are 50 times more likely to arrive at school alive if they take the bus than they are if they drive alone or carpool with other students.

 Still, accidents do happen.
 Between 2003 and 2012, 174 school-aged children died in school transportation accidents in the U.S. Sixty-eight percent of those children were pedestrians.
+In January, 2018 a Creve Coeur school bus carrying students was involved in an accident.
+No students were harmed, but accidents like that do happen in our community.

 “Unfortunately, in today’s world,” attorney Josh Myers told reporters of the 2012 bus accident case, “a lot of times [litigation] is the only way to make change happen and to get certain people to notice what problems are so they can make corrections.”